 BHW fosters community solidarity by bringing together existing resources and thousands of volunteers working together for a common goal.
 The events are coordinated by the collaboration among community and government agencies from the U.S., Mexico and other Latin American countries with the purpose of reaching out to the most disadvantaged and vulnerable people, especially those without medical coverage.
 This year the main health topics that will be adressed are HIV/AIDs, Diabetes, Occupational Health, Influenza, and Access to Health Insurance.

 BHW main partners include the Secretariats of Health and Foreign Affairs of Mexico, the Ministries of Foreign Affairs of Guatemala, Honduras, Colombia, Ecuador, Peru, and Bolivia, as well as the Institute for Mexicans Abroad, the Mexican Social Security Institute, the National Secretariat for Migrants in Ecuador, the Colombia Nos Une Program, the Centers for Disease Control and Prevention, several Departments of Public Health, the Council of Mexican Federations in North America, and the Health Initiative of the Americas, a program of the University of California, Berkeley, School of Public Health.

 Binational Policy Forum on Migration and Global Health

-This year’s Forum will include presentations from Latin American leaders and workshops in critical areas affecting Latinos’ health including: access to and utilization of health services, nutrition/diabetes/obesity, mental health, violence, and occupational and safety.
-We will be honoring special leaders, legislators, and others who have supported our mission.
-Main events include:
+This year’s Forum included presentations from Latin American leaders and workshops in critical areas affecting Latinos’ health including: access to and utilization of health services, nutrition/diabetes/obesity, mental health, violence, and occupational and safety.
+If you would like to see presentations from the forum, click here.

 Results from Binational Health Week 2015